kirasystems/spectator/packages/document-viewer/README.md

 ## Features that are left out (for now)

- - Search within and between documents.
 - Copying text.
 - Nuanced behaviour tracking.
 - Mobile/Tablet support.